Ascot Vale

-Ascot Vale is an inner-city suburb in Melbourne, Victoria, Australia, 6 km north-west of Melbourne's Central Business District, located within the City of Moonee Valley local government area.
+Ascot Vale is an inner-city suburb in Melbourne, Victoria, Australia, 6 km north of Melbourne's Central Business District, located within the City of Moonee Valley local government area.
 Ascot Vale recorded a population of 15,197 at the 2021 census.

 Ascot Vale is bounded in the west by the Maribyrnong River, in the north by Maribyrnong and Ormond Roads, in the east by the Moonee Ponds Creek, and in the south by Lyons Road, Epsom Road to the railway line thence generally north-east to Moonee Ponds Creek.

 History

 Ascot Vale West Post Office opened on 1 January 1888 and was renamed Ascot Vale around 1893.
 An Ascot Vale East office was open from 1914 until 1979.

 The Temperance Township Estate in Ascot Vale, bounded by Union, Maribyrnong and Epsom Roads, was established with a caveat on each title preventing the distilling, brewing, or the serving of alcoholic beverages, but hotels were soon built at the outside corners of the settlement.